MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-portal-authentication.md

 You can configure the following general authentication settings by selecting **Authentication Settings** on the **Identity providers** page.

 - **External login**: External authentication is provided by the ASP.NET Identity API.
-Account credentials and password management are handled by third-party identity providers, for example Facebook, LinkedIn, Google, Twitter, and Microsoft.
+Account credentials and password management are handled by third-party identity providers.
   - When set to **On**, users sign up for access by selecting an external identity to register with the website.
 After it's registered, an external identity has access to the same features as a local account.
-See [Manage external accounts](set-authentication-identity.md#manage-external-accounts) for related site settings.
+See [Manage external accounts](authentication/set-authentication-identity.md#manage-external-accounts)for related site settings.
   -  When set to **Off**, external account registration and sign-in are disabled and hidden.

-- **[Open registration](configure-portal-authentication.md#open-registration)**: Enables or disables the sign-up registration form for creating new local users.
+- **Open registration**: Enables or disables the sign-up registration form for creating new local users.
   - When set to **On**, the sign-up form allows any anonymous user to visit the website and create a new user account.
   - When set to **Off**, new user account registration is disabled and hidden.